 Red lipstick is the ultimate makeup poster child for glamour and timeless beauty, but it’s notoriously difficult to apply.
 Without carefulness and attention to detail, your lips can begin to look really messy, really fast.
 This is because bold, bright makeup colours aren’t exactly “just apply and go” — They take effort.
 However, they are definitely an effort worth making.
-Red lipstick oozes sophistication, confidence and power and is the perfect instant pick-me-up to change your “meh” day into a “wow” day.
+Red lipstick oozes sophistication, confidence and power and is the perfect instant pick-me-up.

 To help you pull off this classic trend, I’ve compiled an all-you-need-to-know list of dos and don’ts for applying a bold, gorgeous red lipstick.

 * Disclosure: This blog post contains affiliate links.
 This means that if you purchase an item or items through one of those links, you won’t pay a penny more, but we’ll earn a commission for the influence of the sale.
 For more information, please read our disclaimer.